 This recipe is an incredibly simple slow cooker tomato cream sauce which incorporates cashews for the creaminess, but doesn’t require you to make your cashew cream separately.
 Instead, you just throw the whole cashews in the slow cooker with the canned tomatoes and the tomato juices will soak and soften those cashews just right.

 At the end, you can blend it all together really easily with a hand blender.
 The cashew are so soft they will completely puree if you give it enough time.
 Depending on the speed of your hand blender, you may be blending for a while but just persevere!
 Mine is 800W and we get there in about 5 minutes.

 This is a fairly blank canvas with minimal ingredients.
 You could make it as it is, mix it with linguine and call it a day – and it’s a very simple pleasure.
 Or you can build on this formula by adding some veggies, some vodka, some wine, some chili, more herbs, anything you like.
-If you create something wonderful out of this, make sure to come back and tell me about it! 🙂Print
+If you create something wonderful out of this, make sure to come back and tell me about it! 🙂

 - 10 crushed or sliced garlic cloves

-- 1 tsp salt (this is fairly reserved, add more if you like)
+- 1 tsp salt, this is fairly reserved, add more if you like

 - 1 tsp dried basil or mixed Italian herbs

-- A bunch of fresh basil, for serving
+- 1 bunch fresh basil, for serving

 - First, if your cashews are from a big bag and are covered in cashew dust, give them a little rinse.